All Episodes

 And that's incredible.

-But if there is any type of privilege in this country, it is of the elite rich and how they can do these things.
+And I don't want to sound like Danielle talking here when I'm talking about the rich versus the poor, but if there is any type of privilege in this country, it is of the elite rich and how they can do these things.

 I will add one thing to this, and it's something I thought about last night.

-And then we're charging fake dossiers.
+And then we're churning.

-You mean photoshop I was just being funny.
+I was just being funny.

 Get it?

-So, anyways, I hope someone enjoyed this on our little thing here.
+So anyways, I hope someone enjoyed this on our little thing here.

-But all that to say, now we have all of these kids who who can't add one plus one, and now we have the next generation of liberals that are going to be the liberal elite.
+But all that to say, now we have all of these kids who can't add one plus one.

-You know, so you have a kid that has a different talent than another kid.
+So you have a kid that has a different talent than another kid.

 No.